iogii

 Iogii was built to be as simple as possible while still providing a way to write any program tacitly.
 This page covered the main ideas but there are a few more details that could be useful if you intend to really use it, see Nitty Gritty for those.
 There is also a printable list of all ops in the Quick Reference.

-If you want to get started golfing in iogii, download it and checkout some problems from: code.golf, golf.shinh.org, or codegolf.stackexchange.com.
-Currently you'll only be able to submit your solutions at the latter.
+If you want to get started golfing in iogii, download the source and try some problems from: code.golf, golf.shinh.org, or codegolf.stackexchange.com.
+Currently you'll only be able to submit your solutions at the latter two.